sumahiremath/buildtales/SCHEDULING.md

 ## How It Works

 1. **GitHub Actions Workflow**: `.github/workflows/daily-build.yml` runs automatically every day at 3 AM Pacific
-2. **Future Posts Enabled**: Jekyll is configured with `future: true` to include posts with future dates
+2. **Future Posts in Scheduled Builds**: The workflow uses `--future` flag to include posts with future dates only during scheduled builds
+3. **Regular Builds**: Normal builds exclude future posts (`future: false` in config)
-3. **Automatic Deployment**: The workflow builds the site and deploys it to GitHub Pages
+4. **Automatic Deployment**: The workflow builds the site and deploys it to GitHub Pages

 ## Schedule Details